top of page

 Except I didn't, I read it, and then I read it again, and then I realised I couldn't quite remember when the Bologna Children's Book Fair had stopped feeling like the centre of my year.

-It used to be, our son came to his first Bologna when he was just two - which tells you something about how completely the fair once ran through my working life.
-We'd go south afterwards: Sorrento or Taormina, before school started and the calendar stopped belonging to us, that was a long time ago.
+It used to be, our son came to his first Bologna Book Fair when he was two years old - which says something about how completely the book fair once ran through my working and family life, we'd go south afterwards: Rome, Sorrento or Taormina.

 The Bologna Children's Book Fair

-There is a particular line I heard at the Bologna Children's Book Fair that has stayed with me longer than any rights deal, any trend forecast, any panel discussion about the future of children's books.
+There is a particular line I heard at the Bologna Children's Book Fair a long, long time ago that has stayed with me longer than any rights deal, any trend forecast, any panel discussion about the future of children's books.
 Ask an editor, quite plainly, what they are looking for.
 They smile - pleasant, unguarded, almost relieved to be asked - and say:

 “I don’t know.
 But I’ll know it when I see it.”